-General Education: in Humanities, International, Writing (with 2000 words) Note: A minimum grade of C is required for General Education credit
+This class is a General Education course: in the Humanities, in International, and in Writing (for 2000 words)

+(A minimum grade of C is required for General Education credit)

-Fall 2021 | Tuesday, 1.55-2.45 (period 7); & Thursday, 1.55-3.35 pm (periods 10-11, with no break)
+PROFESSOR WITH OFFICE HOURS

-Instructor: Prof. Nancy Rose Hunt, Professor of History & African Studies Email: nrhunt@ufl.edu Office hours: Mondays, 4-5, by Zoom; or Thursdays, right after class, location TBA, probably a spot near our classroom (otherwise my office), in person, for an hour or longer, as needed.
+Instructor: Prof. Nancy Rose Hunt, Professor of History & African Studies Email: nrhunt@ufl.edu

+Office hours: Thursdays, from 3.50-4.50, right after our class ends, beginning in or near our classroom for questions or in person and in my office, as needed.
+Or: to be arranged, usually on Mondays, email me for a time.

 Office phone (but you will find email much more efficient): (352) 392-2174

-Class resources, announcements, updates, and assignments will be made available through the class Canvas site: https://ufl.instructure.com/courses/437080
+SYLLABI, etc.: Class resources, announcements, & updates; assignments will be made available through the class Canvas site.

-This syllabus will be revised, as needed, to meet course goals and your learning needs.
+This syllabus will be revised as needed, to meet our course goals and your learning needs.

-REFLECTIONS to get us going ...
+REFLECTIONS to get us going . . .

-Welcome to this QUEST course!
 What does quest mean?

+NOUN

+1: INVESTIGATION

+2: an act or instance of seeking:

+a: PURSUIT, SEARCH

+3 a person or group of persons who search or make inquiry

+VERB

+1: to go on a quest

+2: to search for

+3: to ask for

+Some deep thoughts and ones we will be contemplating:

-noun 1: INVESTIGATION 2: an act or instance of seeking: a: PURSUIT, SEARCH 3 a person or group of persons who search or make inquiry verb 1 : to go on a quest 2: to search for 3: to ask for On racism and mental health, consider the words of the African American psychologist, active in the USA in the 1950s-1970s: Mamie Phipps Clark: "A racist system inevitably destroys and damages human beings; it brutalizes and dehumanizes them, blacks and white alike."
+Consider the words of African American psychologist, active in the 1950s-1970s, Mamie Phipps

+"A racist system inevitably destroys and damages human beings; it brutalizes and dehumanizes them, blacks and white alike."

-On identity and positionality, consider the elliptical words of this wonderful Black British theorist, Stuart Hall, on "the notion that identity is position" and "not fixed": ....
+Consider the more elusive words of the Black British theorist, Stuart Hall on "the notion that identity is position" and it is "not fixed."

 "Identity is not fixed, but it's not nothing either.
 The task is how to think the fact that identities are important to us, and register some continuities along a spectrum, but we're never just what we were.
 I think of identity in terms of positionality.
 Identity is, for me, the point of suture between the social and the psychic."